port-labs/port-docs/docs/setup-your-port/setup-catalog/entities.md

 **For example**, to create a new `Microservice` instance you will need to create an entity of a `Microservice`.

-## understanding the structure of an entity
+## Understanding the structure of an entity

 The basic structure of an Entity request: